Dmalex166/platformer-tutorial/steps/part10.md

 You have now learned how to create a sprite with physics properties, to control its motion and to make it interact with other objects in a small game world.
 There are lots more things you can do to enhance this.
 - Why not expand the size of the level and allow the camera to scroll?
-- Maybe add in different enemie types, different value pick-ups, or give the player a health bar?
+- Maybe add in different enemy types, different value pick-ups, or give the player a health bar?

 Or for a non-violent style game you could make it a speed-run and simply challenge them to collect the stars as quickly as possible.